 4. Be aware of common root causes.

-While this should in no way influence decisions specific to your investigation, the following issues often lie at the heart of many data integrity problems:
+While this should in no way influence decisions specific to your investigation (confirmation bias can be a huge, silent problem), the following issues often lie at the heart of many data integrity problems:

 - Insufficient resources

 - A lack of robust checks and balances on systems

 Following any data integrity investigation, all responses should be stripped of personally identifiable information and analyzed into a report summarizing the key takeaways of the investigation and the root causes identified.